samiul-sheikh/sports-team/README.md

 ### `Project Feature`

-1. From this website users can preview their favorite team information. \
+1. From this website users can preview their favorite team information.
-2. There are various types of sports teams (football, cricket, soccer etc.) \
+2. There are various types of sports teams (football, cricket, soccer etc.)
 3. Users can view teams official website via click icon.
+4. Responsive for web and mobile devices.

 ### `Live Project`